allegewhd/gmock-api/README.md

 # gmock-api

-A tool for Rest API test.
+A tool for Rest API test by mock API response.
 No dependencies are required.

 ## usage